typedb/typedb-docs/06-management/02-acid.md

 As noted, there are two specific conditions which can lead to known consistency violations.

 1. Concurrently inserting attribute ownership as keys.
-The expected behaviour is: when two concurrent transactions inserting an instance of type `T` with the same key, only one transaction should succeed.
-This preserves the guarantee that only
-1 instance of `T` with the given key exists.
+The expected behaviour is: when two concurrent transactions insert an instance of type `T` with the same key, only one transaction should succeed.
+This preserves the guarantee that only 1 instance of `T` with the given key exists.
 Under specific conditions, it is currently possible to end up with two concepts with the key.
 2. Concurrent insert and delete.
 When adding or extending a relation, or inserting an attribute ownership, connected to an existing concept while in a concurrent transaction deleting the concept, it is possible to commit both.
 This results in relations or attribute ownerships